 Compliance Requirement General Summary of Audit Procedures Performed Activities Allowed or Unallowed Determined whether federal awards were expended only for allowable activities.
 Allowable Costs/Cost Principles Determined whether charges to federal awards were for allowable costs and that indirect costs were appropriately allocated.
-Procurement and Suspension and Debarment Determined whether procurements were made in compliance with state procurement requirements and verified that contractors were not suspended, debarred, or otherwise excluded from receiving federal funds.
+Matching Determined whether the minimum amount or percentage of contributions or matching funds was provided.
+Period of Performance Determined whether federal funds were used only for allowable costs incurred during the authorized performance period.
 Reporting Verified the department submitted financial and performance reports to the federal government in accordance with the grant agreement and that those financial reports were supported by the accounting records.
 Subrecipient Monitoring Determined whether the state agency monitored subrecipient activities to provide reasonable assurance that the subrecipient administered federal awards in compliance with federal requirements.
+Special Tests and Provisions Determined whether the department complied with the additional federal requirements identified in the OMB Compliance Supplement.